-Writing tests is very easy: just create a file whose name begins with test\, then put in it some functions which name begins with test\; the nose framework will automatically call each one of them.
-Moreover, nose will run also any doctest which will be found in the code.
+Writing tests is very easy: just create a file whose name begins with test\, then put in it some functions which name begins with test\; the pytest framework will automatically call each one of them.
+Moreover, pytest will run also any pytest which will be found in the code.